c4pt000/DigitalPay-wallet-for-dogecoin-network/doc/README.md

-Dogecoin Core 0.14.2
+DigitalPay 0.14.2
 =====================

 Setup
 ---------------------
-[Dogecoin Core](http://dogecoin.com/) is the reference Dogecoin client and it builds the backbone of the network.
+[DigitalPay](http://dogecoin.com/) is the reference Dogecoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------